mieweb/docs/content/functions/system-administration/system-controls/secure-email-to-whitelisted-domain-s.md

 ![](../secure-email-to-whitelisted-domain-s.assets/ff4aa5325b8e3de3ed661612eab92daf.png)

 * <strong>Recipients:</strong> Begin typing in the email address to whom you want to send the document to.
-Hit the <em>tab</em> keyboard key or the <em>add</em>button.
-If need to add another email address to email the same document to, continue again.
+Hit the <em>tab</em> keyboard key or the <em>add</em> button.
+If you need to add another email address to email the same document to, continue again.
 Otherwise even if just sending to one email address, you need to hit the <em>tab</em> key or the <em>add</em> button.
 Doing that will trigger the  {{% system-name %}} system to process if that email domain is a secure connected whitelist domain or a ‘direct' HISP domain connection or if the email address is insecure and cannot be transmitted to.

 ![](../secure-email-to-whitelisted-domain-s.assets/08d595f62eea0358539c00a2d0bed44a.png)